Updated on May 13, 2023 by Julie McCool

 US National Park Pass Costs

 The price of a US National Park Pass depends on whether you fall into any of the special categories that qualify for a discounted or free pass.
-Follow the links for details on eligibility and ordering the pass.
+Follow the links for details on eligibility and how to get your pass.

 - Any US citizen or permanent resident can purchase an America the Beautiful Annual Pass for $80.

 - Current US military members and their dependents can get a free Annual Pass for US Military.

-- 4th Graders can get a free Annual 4th Grade Pass as part of the Every Kid Outdoors Program (formerly Every Kid in a Park Program.
+- 4th Graders can get a free Annual 4th Grade Pass as part of the Every Kid Outdoors Program (formerly Every Kid in a Park).

 - Citizens with a permanent disability qualify for a free lifetime Access Pass.
 Physical, mental, and sensory impairments are qualifying disabilities.

 When to Get Your US National Park Pass

-Depending on the type of pass, you may be able to order your pass online or by mail, but you can also pick it up in person at site locations that issue the pass.
+Depending on the type of pass, you may be able to order your pass online or by mail.
+However, you can also pick it up in person at site locations that issue the pass.
 In Northern Virginia, for example, you can get your pass at Great Falls Park, Prince William Forest, or Shenandoah National Park, along with many other locations.